Executive Summary

 - Total: 2.2 trillion yen growth investment

-Assessment: Management balances shareholder returns with aggressive growth investment.
-The near-doubling of R&D commitment signals confidence in technology roadmap.
+Management balances shareholder returns with aggressive growth investment.
+The near-doubling of R&D and the CapEx increase for a new factory signal deep confidence in long-term semiconductor demand driven by AI.

 Financial Targets (FY2027)